mit-ll-responsible-ai/responsible-ai-toolbox/README.md

 # Responsible AI Toolbox

-`rai_toolbox` is designed to enable methods for evaluating and enhancing both the robustness and the explainability of AI models in a way that is scalable and that composes naturally with other popular ML frameworks.
+The rAI-toolbox is designed to enable methods for evaluating and enhancing both the robustness and the explainability of AI models in a way that is scalable and that composes naturally with other popular ML frameworks.